 Initial observations indicate that this update has hit a broad number of sectors in the UK, with Finance, Health, Law & Government most affected.
 These are typically topics that require a high level of Expertise, Authority, and Trust (E-A-T).

-There has been no official announcement of the search update, and it has not been confirmed by Google.
+There has been no official announcement of the search update, and Google has not confirmed it.

 Let’s look at this in a little more detail.

-This article has been updated on the 14th February, 2019.
+This article was updated on February 14, 2019.
 You can read the relevant updated part here.

 The SERP Trackers